sitespeedio/sitespeed.io/docs/_posts/2024-06-04-onlinetest.md

 ## Quality made simple

-Ok, maybe it's not very nice to be frank, but I'm quite tired of the commercial web performance testing products that show regressions in their graphs, and when they show an example of a regression, it's a several seconds regression.
-You probably want to be able to see regressions of less than a second :) Why do they do that?
-Well one of the reasons is that they often run their tests on shared virtual machines that interfere with each other and that makes it hard to see performance regressions.
+Ok, maybe it's not very nice to be frank, but I'm quite tired of the commercial web performance testing products that show regressions in their graphs, and when they show an example of a regression, the unit in the graph is seconds.
+You probably want the axis to be in milliseconds or at least in 0.1-second intervals :) Why do they do that?
+One reason is that they often run their tests on shared virtual machines that interfere with each other, making it hard to see performance regressions accurately.

 If you run sitespeed.io and deploy your testrunner on a bare metal server, you've come a long way (you can for example use [Hetzner](https://www.hetzner.com) and there are also other providers you can use).
 Or if you choose to host it yourself, you connect some Android phones to your testrunner.
 This makes it easy for you to measure accurately under controlled conditions.